-The ongoing effects of COVID-19 on our operations and global bookings have had, and we believe they will continue to have, a material negative impact on our financial results and liquidity, and this negative impact may continue notwithstanding any ongoing recovery from the outbreak.
-Given the uncertainties surrounding the duration and effects of COVID-19, on transaction volumes in the global travel industry, particularly air travel transaction volumes, including from airlines' insolvency or suspension of service or aircraft groundings, we cannot provide assurance that the assumptions used to estimate our liquidity requirements will be accurate.
+The travel ecosystem has shifted over the past few years, resulting in the changing needs of our airline, hotel and agency customers, for which we have established strategic priorities with the goal of achieving sustainable long-term growth.
+We have experienced continued material headwinds for our consolidated financial results in 2022 and through the third quarter of 2023.
+These changes have had, and we believe they will continue to have, a material negative impact on our financial results and liquidity, and this negative impact may continue.
+Given the uncertainties surrounding the global economic recovery and ongoing recovery from COVID-19 on transaction volumes in the global travel industry, particularly air travel transaction volumes, we cannot provide assurance that the assumptions used to estimate our liquidity requirements will be accurate.
 However, based on our assumptions and estimates with respect to our financial condition, we believe that we have resources to sufficiently fund our liquidity requirements over at least the next twelve months.
-Given the magnitude of travel decline, the uncertain economic environment and the unknown duration of the COVID-19 impact, we will continue to monitor travel activity and take additional steps should we determine they are necessary.
+Given the magnitude of travel decline, the uncertain economic environment and the unknown trajectory of travel recovery, we will continue to monitor travel activity and take additional steps should we determine they are necessary.

-As previously disclosed, we responded to the impact of COVID-19 on our business with measures to increase our cash position during 2020, including the suspension of quarterly cash dividends on our common stock, effective with respect to the dividends occurring after the March 30, 2020 payment and share repurchases under our \$500 million share repurchase program (the "Share Repurchase Program"), and completing debt and equity offerings.
-Additionally, given the market conditions resulting from COVID-19, we responded with cost savings measures during 2020, including the reduction of our workforce through voluntary severance and early retirement programs and a right-sizing of our global organization.
-In 2021, we refinanced and extended the maturity on a portion of our debt and amended the financial performance covenant to remove minimum liquidity and leverage ratio requirements.
-In 2022, we further refinanced and extended the maturity on other portions of our debt, which also negatively impacted our results due to increasing interest rates.
-We believe the ongoing effects of COVID-19 on our operations and global bookings will continue to have a material negative impact on our financial results and liquidity, and this negative impact may continue notwithstanding any ongoing recovery from the outbreak.
-We believe our cash position and the liquidity measures we have taken will provide additional flexibility as we manage through the industry's recovery from the COVID-19 pandemic.
+In 2022 and during the second and third quarters of 2023, we refinanced and extended the maturity on portions of our debt, which also negatively impacted our results due to increasing interest rates and included utilizing \$130 million in cash from our balance sheet.
+In the second quarter of 2023, we implemented a cost reduction plan designed to reposition our business to the current environment and to structurally reduce our cost base.
+We believe the ongoing effects of the global economic recovery on our operations and global bookings will continue to have a material negative impact on our financial results and liquidity, and this negative impact may continue notwithstanding any ongoing recovery from COVID-19.
+We believe our cash position and the liquidity measures we have taken will provide additional flexibility as we manage through the industry's recovery.
 We will continue to monitor our liquidity levels and take additional steps should we determine they are necessary.

-We utilize cash and cash equivalents primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay taxes, pay quarterly dividends on our Preferred Stock (as defined below) when declared, and service our debt and other long-term liabilities.
+We utilize cash and cash equivalents primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay taxes and service our debt and other long-term liabilities.
 Free cash flow is calculated as cash flow from operations reduced by additions to property and equipment.
-Cash payments for restructuring and other related costs are expected to be approximately \$50 million for the full year 2023, which will impact our free cash flow.
+In 2023, we expect total capital expenditures to be approximately \$80 million.
+Costs associated with our cost reduction plan are expected to be approximately \$70 million for the year, with the majority of disbursements occurring in 2023.
 See "-Risk Factors" for further details.

 Our ability to generate cash depends on many factors beyond our control, and any failure to meet our debt service obligations could harm our business, financial condition and results of operations.
-Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control, including the impacts of COVID-19.
-See "Risk Factors-The COVID-19 pandemic has had and is expected to continue to have a significant adverse impact on our business, including our financial results and prospects, and the travel suppliers on whom our business relies." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."
+Our ability to make payments on and to refinance our indebtedness, and to fund working capital needs and planned capital expenditures will depend on our ability to generate cash in the future, which is subject to general economic, financial, competitive, business, legislative, regulatory and other factors that are beyond our control, including the recovery from the impacts of COVID-19.
+See "Risk Factors-The ongoing recovery from the effects of the COVID-19 outbreak on our business and the impact on our results of operations is highly uncertain." and "-We may require more cash than we generate in our operating activities, and additional funding on reasonable terms or at all may not be available."